 Conversely, many companies have a plethora of potential uses for their data.
 It would be impossible to predict which bits of information may be useful in the future.
 For this type of company, a data lake could be the better choice, even if that means storing a far larger volume of data.
 Notably, with today’s scalable cloud solutions, data storage costs are lower than ever before.
 More and more companies are opting to retain most or all of their raw data in a data lake environment.

 Traditionally, many have moved toward data warehouses instead of data lakes due to the ease of navigating a warehouse environment.
 There are inherent challenges associated with handling large volumes of raw, unprocessed data.
 Until recently, companies needed a seasoned data analyst or data scientist on-staff to make full use of a data lake.
 That’s not necessarily true of today’s modern data lakes, which can include tagging capabilities and a robust querying function.

 In fact, you can utilize powerful data lake development software like Sertics, a SevenTablets product.
 With Sertics, you can proceed with confidence, knowing that our big data developers can create a platform that will meet your company’s unique needs and objectives.
 If you need a data lake that’s navigable by and accessible to a broad range of staff, we’ll work with you to gain an understanding of your needs.
 Then, we’ll craft a custom data lake environment that will provide the maximum benefit for your business.

 At SevenTablets, we take great pride in our approach to big data, custom software development and mobile app development.
 We believe that every platform should feature well-architected software, with an intuitive, user-friendly UI/UX.
-Our specialties include more than just big data; we also specialize in a range of other technologies such as Predictive Analytics (PA) and Artificial Intelligence (AI).

 Reach out to our team today!